GAIGResearch/AIGD2/index.md

 2 papers have already been published as a result of this module in IGGI:  <a href="https://github.com/GAIGResearch/AIGD2/blob/master/papers/NTupleBanditGameImprovement.pdf?raw=true">one</a> and  <a href="https://github.com/GAIGResearch/AIGD2/blob/master/papers/automatic-game-tuning.pdf?raw=true">two</a>.

+Submissions and peer-reviews of these papers will be done via EasyChair: <a href="https://easychair.org/conferences/?conf=aigd2">https://easychair.org/conferences/?conf=aigd2</a>

 <a href="https://github.com/GAIGResearch/AIGD2/blob/master/img/Week2.png?raw=true" target="_blank">Enlarge</a>

 <img src="img/Week2.png" alt="Week2" class="inline"/>